activedocument/activedocument/README.md

 ## Project Governance

-Mongoid Ultra is shepherded by the team at TableCheck.
-TableCheck have been avid Mongoid users since 2013, contributing over 150 PRs to Mongoid and MongoDB Ruby projects.
-TableCheck uses Mongoid to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.
+ActiveDocument Ultra is shepherded by the team at TableCheck.
+TableCheck have been avid ActiveDocument users since 2013, contributing over 150 PRs to ActiveDocument and MongoDB Ruby projects.
+TableCheck uses ActiveDocument to power millions of restaurant reservations each month, and are *personally invested* in the making the best user experience possible.

-We invite experienced Mongoid hands in the community to apply for co-maintainership.
+We invite experienced ActiveDocument hands in the community to apply for co-maintainership.
-Please raise a [Mongoid Ultra Github issue](https://github.com/tablecheck/mongoid-ultra/issues) if interested.
+Please raise a [ActiveDocument Ultra Github issue](https://github.com/tablecheck/active_document-ultra/issues) if interested.

 ## Reasons for Forking

-Mongoid started as an open-source project created by Durran Jordan in 2009.
+ActiveDocument started as an open-source project created by Durran Jordan in 2009.
 MongoDB Inc. took over maintainership in 2015.
 Since the transition, the hallmarks of user-disconnect and corporate fumbling have become apparent:

-- Introduction of [critical semver-breaking issues](https://serpapi.com/blog/how-a-routine-gem-update-ended-up-charging/), with [no](https://jira.mongodb.org/browse/MONGOID-5272) [sign](https://github.com/mongodb/mongoid/pull/5601#issuecomment-1506630267) of [improvement](https://jira.mongodb.org/browse/MONGOID-5016).
+- Introduction of [critical semver-breaking issues](https://serpapi.com/blog/how-a-routine-gem-update-ended-up-charging/), with [no](https://jira.mongodb.org/browse/MONGOID-5272) [sign](https://github.com/mongodb/active_document/pull/5601#issuecomment-1506630267) of [improvement](https://jira.mongodb.org/browse/MONGOID-5016).
 - Lack of a publicly visible roadmap and direction (when requested, it was said to be a "corporate secret".)
-- [Unwillingness](https://github.com/mongodb/mongoid/pull/5546#issuecomment-1448910968) to [adopt](https://github.com/mongodb/mongoid/pull/5553#issuecomment-1500361845) [basic](https://github.com/mongodb/bson-ruby/pull/284) industry-standard best practices, e.g. Rubocop linter and a publicly-visible CI workflow.
+- [Unwillingness](https://github.com/mongodb/active_document/pull/5546#issuecomment-1448910968) to [adopt](https://github.com/mongodb/active_document/pull/5553#issuecomment-1500361845) [basic](https://github.com/mongodb/bson-ruby/pull/284) industry-standard best practices, e.g. Rubocop linter and a publicly-visible CI workflow.
-- Refusal to [merge](https://github.com/mongodb/mongoid/pull/5541#discussion_r1101934994) [patches](https://github.com/mongodb/mongoid/pull/5497) which would be of obvious benefit to the community.
+- Refusal to [merge](https://github.com/mongodb/active_document/pull/5541#discussion_r1101934994) [patches](https://github.com/mongodb/active_document/pull/5497) which would be of obvious benefit to the community.
 - Lack of bandwidth and resources to review simple PR contributions.

 **None of this is intended to disparage the hard-working and talented individuals at MongoDB Inc.**, but rather,